TimAndSarah/timandsarah.github.io/content/section/order-of-events.md

 ## 5:00pm - Arrivals

-Everyone arrives at The Boat House
+Guests can start arriving at The Boat House from 5:00pm

 ## 5:30pm - Ceremony

-Bride walks at 5:30pm
+Ceremony will commence at 5:30pm

 ## 6:00pm - Reception